aleloi/aleloi.github.io/master_project_proposal.md

 semester including thesis writing.
 I would like the end result to be good enough to have a decent chance at a PhD student position at SU or KTH.
 I don't want the thesis to spill over summer 2023.

+**What is the time frame?** Currently do as much as possible from my TODO list below, discuss with future supervisor and examiner, and produce a formal proposal by December 15.
+The formal proposal should have a real time line.
+At the moment, I think experiments, coding and more literature reading in January and February, model training in March, thesis writing, presentation preparation in April and March, presentation, opposition responding to draft comments in May, fully finished in July.

 ## TODOs